-This will be the first visit of this new type to Western Australia, but will not be the first visit by the type to Australia – the same aircraft is to visit Sydney on 4 August and continue to Auckland on 5 August.
+This will be the first visit of this new type to Western Australia, and the second visit by the type to Australia – the same aircraft visited Sydney on 4 August 2014.

 F-WWYB is one of five test aircraft and one of two (the other is F-WWCF, MSN 002) with a fully functional passenger cabin, containing 42 business class and 223 economy class seats.
 The A350 will be operated by Airbus flight crews, with European Aviation Safety Agency (EASA) pilots aboard as observers.

 The flight test programme has already completed over 540 flights and 2,250 flight hours.
 Type Certification is scheduled for the third quarter of 2014.